 Holmen does not tolerate any form of corruption.

-Employees may not be party to any form of agreements, contacts or actions that aim at or result in preventing,restricting or distorting competition.
+Employees may not be party to any form of agreements, contacts or actions that aim at or result in preventing, restricting or distorting competition.
 Employees must manage contact with competitors with care and in a way that ensures compliance with competition regulations.
+See Guideline on contact with competitors for further details.

-Employees must present Holmen's products and services in a way that is accurate and fair.
-All marketing should be designed responsibly and be carried out in accordance with applicable rules and good marketing practice.
+Employees must present Holmen’s products and services in a way that is accurate and fair.
+All marketing should be designed responsibly and be carried out in accordance with applicable rules, good marketing practice and requirements under other legislation, such as rules on data protection (primarily GDPR).

 Conflicts of interest